steafish/translate/README.md

 # vue-steafish

-This is a simple plugin that will enable your application having in-context translated text in your application.
+This simple plugin will enable your application having in-context translated text in your application.
 It will also make it simple to do translation of the texts to other languages.

 #How does it work?